Croí Glan Integrated Dance Company

 Led by Artistic Director Tara Brandel, Croí Glan is an award winning Contemporary Dance Company celebrating diverse bodies on stage.
 Creating work since 2006 Croi Glan has toured nationally and internationally: highlights of the company’s body of work include Liz Roche's An Outside Understanding (Dublin Dance Festival 2013, nominated Best Performers Dublin Fringe 2012), the multi award winning short film Armour Off! (in collaboration with Invisible Thread, Caroline Bowditch and Linda Fearon), and David Bolger's On the Wall (performed in multiple locations including Miami, San Francisco, Barcelona, Bern, Turku and Minneapolis).

-Tara is currently developing an Environmental Dance training and a project focusing on climate resilience called The Hope Project.
+Tara is currently developing an Environmental Dance training programme and a Production focusing on climate resilience called The Hope Project.

 Stacey White, a Northern California artist, graduated in 1989 with a BA in Art from the University of California, Davis.
 Later she did advanced studies at UC Davis’s advanced painting summer program.
 Influenced by the natural world, historical botanical prints and raw textured surfaces; her paintings present a dialogue between abstraction, botanical and microscopic imagery and construction materials on wood panels.
 Following graduation she has participated in six solo shows and numerous group shows in Davis and Sacramento California.
 Her work is in many private collections.